tolmvad/push_swap/README.md

 ![eng](img/eng.png) [![ru](img/ru.png)](README.ru.md)
 # `push_swap`
-The purpose of this project is sort data on a stack, with specific rules, using the lowest possible number of actions.<br>
+The purpose of this project is sort data on a stack, with specific rules, using the lowest possible number of actions.
-You can read task: [`push_swap.subject.pdf`](subject/push_swap.subject.pdf)

 ### Discription of mandatory part
 The `push_swap` program takes a set of `int` values, sorts the values using rules and writes commands that make the set sorted.
 To do this, you need think the algorithm and implement it.